 Tehran accuses Israel of testing ‘a nuke-missile, aimed at Iran’

-Defense Ministry confirms successful rocket propulsion test, but gives no details; accusation comes days after Iran slammed for working on nuclear-capable missiles
+Israel’s Defense Ministry had earlier confirmed rocket propulsion test, gave no details; accusation comes days after Iran slammed for working on nuclear-capable missiles

 Tehran on Friday accused Israel of testing a nuclear-capable missile “aimed at Iran,” after the Defense Ministry carried out a launch of what it described as a “test of a rocket propulsion system.”